wendykeyes/NHTSA_ZoC_Onboarding/README.md

 # traffic_accidents_spatial_analysis
-Repository for spatial analysis of traffic car accidents in the United States.
+Repository for spatial analysis of fatal car in the United States.
+Wendy's onboarding and replication work.